streamthoughts/jikkou/docs/content/en/docs/Concepts/labels-and-annotations.md

 ---
-title: "Labels and annotations"
+title: "Labels and Annotations"
-linkTitle: "Labels and annotations"
+linkTitle: "Labels and Annotations"
+description: "Learn how to use labels and annotations to attach identifying metadata to Jikkou resource objects."
 weight: 2
 ---